 Many students facing food and/or housing insecurity struggle to find the support and guidance they need.
-The following list includes links to an array of resources, such as nonprofits that advocate for homeless students, interactive tools and maps for finding affordable housing, and government programs and benefits for low-income individuals.
+The following list includes links to an array of resources, such as nonprofits that advocate for students experiencing homelessness, interactive tools and maps for finding more affordable housing, and government programs and benefits for low-income individuals.

 Available across the U.S., this 24/7, toll-free number connects callers to community resource specialists.
 The line partners with more than 200 agencies, including Goodwill and United Ways.
-Services include rent and utility assistance, subsidized housing, and access to emergency shelters.
+Services include rent and utility assistance, subsidized housing assistance, and access to emergency shelters.

-The U.S. Department of Housing and Urban Development (HUD) subsidizes apartment owners, allowing them to offer units at discounted rental rates.
+The U.S. Department of Housing and Urban Development (HUD) gives subsidies to apartment owners, allowing them to offer units at discounted rental rates.
 HUD offers this nationwide aggregator of subsidized apartment and rental properties.
-Apartment seekers can use this tool to locate affordable housing options and contact managers directly.
+Apartment-seekers can use this tool to locate less expensive housing options and contact managers directly.

-The Substance Abuse and Mental Health Services Administration (SAMHSA) works with nearly 500 organizations nationwide to provide services for people who are homeless due to substance use disorders and/or mental health disorders.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) works with nearly 500 organizations nationwide to provide services for people experiencing homelessness due to substance use disorders and/or mental health disorders.
 Services include referrals for housing.

 Food and Nutrition Assistance

-Administered by the U.S. Department of Agriculture, SNAP offers funding for food purchases to homeless individuals and low-income households.
-Eligible recipients may purchase any food that will be consumed at home, as well as seeds and plants that bear edible food.
+Administered by the U.S. Department of Agriculture, SNAP offers funding for food purchases to low-income individuals and those experiencing homelessness.
+Eligible recipients may purchase any food that will be consumed at home, as well as seeds and plants that will bear food.

-Comprising 200 food banks and 60,000 food pantries, Feeding America provides meals to homeless and low-income individuals throughout the U.S. Roughly 1 in 7 Americans receives meals from these facilities.
+Comprising 200 food banks and 60,000 food pantries, Feeding America provides meals to people experiencing homelessness and low-income individuals throughout the U.S. Roughly 1 in 7 Americans receives meals from these facilities.
 The official website helps people locate food banks and pantries in their communities.

 Students experiencing homelessness and basic needs insecurity can use this site to locate food banks, soup kitchens, and nonprofits dedicated to providing food assistance.
 In addition to a nationwide search tool, site visitors can access information about government and nonprofit grocery programs.